- Subscribe on Patreon! Your $5 or $20 or whatever each month helps the hits keep coming. Tell your friends and colleagues!

 Unfortunately, Mode’s claims were denied by the retailers in question.
 Mode clarified its previous claims, and the share price dropped back down.
 Mode is totally still launching its crypto cashback in 2022, and definitely has forty or more online retailers on board, for sure.
 [FT, paywalled]

 Mode is the latest project of Jonathan Rowland, large adult failson of former Conservative Party treasurer David “Spotty” Rowland, money manager for and good friend of Prince Andrew.
-Jemima Kelly at FT has previously documented Rowland’s ten-year string of inept failed entrepreneurial initiatives, funded by pater’s bankroll.
+Jemima Kelly at FT has previously documented Rowland the Younger’s ten-year string of inept failed entrepreneurial initiatives, funded by pater’s bankroll.
 [FT Alphaville, 2020, free with login; FT Alphaville, 2020, free with login]

 Bitcoin crashed to $42,000 last night!
 Someone sold 1,500 BTC, and that triggered a cascade of sales of burnt margin-traders’ collateral of another 4,000 BTC.
 The Tether peg broke too.
 The surprising thing this time around is that all the crypto exchanges didn’t simultaneously need urgent scheduled maintence.
 [CoinDesk]